simoebenhida/laravel-intellisense/README.md

 Or you can use the package directly to make it customizable with your project[laravel-ide-helper](https://github.com/barryvdh/laravel-ide-helper)

 ## Resource Autocompletion
-For resource autocompletion to work you will have to specify model namespace on `Extensions>Laravel Intellisense>Model namespace` by default it is `App\`
+For resource autocompletion to work you will have to specify model namespace on `Settings>Extensions>Laravel Intellisense>Model namespace` by default it is `App\`

 <p align="center"><img src="https://user-images.githubusercontent.com/19809072/83809978-47a98100-a6af-11ea-905c-2ee360b43948.png" alt="resource"></p>